algorandfoundation/algokit-cli/docs/features/deploy.md

 - `--custom-deploy-command TEXT`: Specifies a custom deploy command.
 If this option is not provided, the deploy command will be loaded from the `.algokit.toml` file.
 - `--ci`: Skips the interactive prompt for mnemonics.
 When using this option, mnemonics must be set as environment variables.
 - `--prod`: Skips the warning prompt for deployments to a mainnet.
+- `--project-dir DIRECTORY`: Specify the project directory.
+If not provided, current working directory will be used.
 - `-h, --help`: Show this message and exit.

 ## Functionality